How to set up a Small Business HSA [2025 Update

 Q: Can I have an HSA if I’m self-employed?

-- If you’re claimed as a dependent on someone else’s tax return
+- You’re dependent on someone else’s tax return

 Q: Which businesses can offer / contribute to employee HSAs?